 - Some of the types of documentation they should be skilled in are System documentation, User documentation, Process documentation, and Source code documentation.

 We have mentioned all the major technical skills that one should have to build an efficient career as a business analyst.
-One can enrol in online or offline training courses to learn these skills, through various online platforms like Coursera, Udemy, Simplilearn, Great Learning, etc. These courses not only help to learn the skills, but also offer certification from recognized institutes.
+One can enrol in online business analyst course to learn these skills, through various online platforms like Coursera, Udemy, Simplilearn, Great Learning, etc. These courses not only help to learn the skills, but also offer certification from recognized institutes.

 To Know Some Great Stuff Do Visit FilmyViral

 To Know Some Great Stuff Do Visit FinanceNInsurance